wkumari/draft-wkumari-dhc-capport/README.md

    Length  8-bit unsigned integer.
 The length of the option (including
       the Type and Length fields) in units of 8 bytes.

-   URI  The URI (containing an IPv6 literal) of the authentication page
-      that the user should connect to.
+   URI  The URI of the authentication page that the user should connect
+      to.
+For the reasons described above, the implementer might want to use an IP address literal instead of a DNS name.
 This should be padded with NULL (0x0) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.

-Kumari, et al.            Expires June 25, 2015                 [Page 6]

-Internet-Draft             DHCP Captive-Portal             December 2014

 5. Use of the Captive-Portal Option